(How to grow and take care of ornamental indoor palm)

 Palms that are kept too cool show signs of cold injury, which includes brownish-red areas on the leaves.
 To prevent this chilling injury, keep your palm plants in a room with a temperature above 45 F and away from windy areas, (such as near air-conditioning units, electric fans, windows and doors).

-Those with a lot of horticultural experience know most plants and trees do not like to be root bound, and cramped roots can make the plant less happy and healthy.
+Those with a lot of horticultural experience (check this book RHS Small Garden Handbook: Making the most of your outdoor space - amazon as it may also help you)know most plants and trees do not like to be root bound, and cramped roots can make the plant less happy and healthy.

 However, those palm plants that are kept in ceramic pots will rarely be able to do this.